MEGA Accounting & Auditing Conference

 This session is available to registrants only.

-- GAAP Update
+- GAAP & AICPA Update (Accounting Track, Audit Track)

 Speaker: Thomas J. Groskopf CPA, CVA, MBA - Director, Barnes Dennig CPAs & Advisors and Technical Director for the AICPA’s Center for Plain English Accounting (CPEA)

 Staying ahead in today's dynamic accounting landscape requires more than just awareness — it demands an understanding of the latest standards and how to implement them.
 This session is designed for accounting professionals seeking to enhance their expertise and ensure the financial statements they prepare, compile, review or audit are GAAP compliant.
 Participants will receive an overview of recent Accounting Standards Updates (ASUs) and other authoritative guidance, as well as practical advice on implementation.
+Will also include an update on risk assessment practice issues and ASB projects on fraud and external confirmations.

 This session is available to registrants only.

-- GASB Update
+- GASB Update (Governmental Track)

 Speaker: Tony Boras, CPA - Partner at Crowe LLP